Using TACACS+ and RADIUS to Control Access to the Arista Analytics CLI

 BSN-User-Role := "read-only",

-Note: This is intended only to show how the VSA is associated with the user and its privileges.
-In an actual deployment, a database and encrypted password are necessary.
+Note: It shows the VSA's association with the user and its privileges.
+In an actual deployment, a database, and an encrypted password are necessary.

-The following example authorizes user2 for RBAC group AD1:
+The following example authorizes the user2 for RBAC group AD1:

 "user2" Cleartext-Password := "passwd"